civican/legisinfo/42-1/bills/C-49/bill_text.md

 Paragraph 8(1)(a) of the `CN Commercialization Act` is replaced by the following:

-provisions imposing constraints on the issue, transfer and ownership, including joint ownership, of voting shares of CN to prevent any one person, together with the associates of that person, from holding, beneficially owning or controlling, directly or indirectly, otherwise than by way of security only, in the aggregate, voting shares to which are attached more than **25%** of the votes that may ordinarily be cast to elect directors of CN;
+provisions imposing constraints on the issue, transfer and ownership, including joint ownership, of voting shares of CN to prevent any one person, together with the associates of that person, from holding, beneficially owning or controlling, directly or indirectly, otherwise than by way of security only, in the aggregate, voting shares to which are attached more than 25% of the votes that may ordinarily be cast to elect directors of CN;

+### Section 60.1

+  **(1)** Despite sections 173 to 176 of the `Canada Business Corporations Act`, CN's directors may amend its articles in accordance with the amendment set out in section 60.

+  **(2)** When the directors amend the articles under subsection (1), they shall send the articles of amendment to the Director in accordance with section 177 of the `Canada Business Corporations Act`.

+  **(3)** The following definitions apply in this section.

+    **CN** has the same meaning as in subsection 2(1) of the `CN Commercialization Act`. (**CN**)

+    **Director** has the same meaning as in subsection 2(1) of the `Canada Business Corporations Act`. (**directeur**)

 ## Railway Safety Act